 Depending on the cost of your Study Abroad program, the financial aid you receive may or may not meet your full demonstrated financial need.

 To cover the gap between your aid and the cost of your program, you may choose to apply for a departmental scholarship, a private scholarship, or a supplemental loan.

 Visit the M Global Michigan website for up-to-date university policies about travel planning and to download the University Standard Practice Guide and policy as it relates to students studying abroad.

 Applying for aid: Fall and Full-Year (Fall/Winter) Programs

 - Follow the instructions to apply for Fall/Winter aid

-- Download and complete a 2014-15 Fall & Full-Year Study Abroad Financial Aid Request (form available June 1).
+- Download and complete a 2015 Winter Study Abroad Financial Aid Request (form available Nov.
+1).
 This form notifies the Office of Financial Aid that you will be abroad for a term or terms.
-If you do not complete the form, you will not receive financial aid.
+You must complete this form to receive financial aid.

 Applying for aid: Spring/Summer Programs

-Note: Michigan Grant is available to eligible U-M students
+Note: University of Michigan Grant is available to eligible U-M students

 during the first 10 terms of enrollment in a college or university.